cypherstack/stack_wallet/docs/building.md

 flutter run android
 ```

-Note on Emulators: Only x86_64 emulators are supported, x86 emulators will not work
+Note on Emulators: Only x86_64 emulators are supported, x86 emulators will not work.
+You should [configure KVM](https://help.ubuntu.com/community/KVM/Installation) for much better performance.

 #### Linux
 Run the following commands or launch via Android Studio: